Paul Churchland: Books

 Professor Churchland has authored several books in philosophy, which have been translated into many languages.
 His works are as follows:

 His book Matter and Consciousness has been frequently and extensively reprinted.
-Both Scientific Realism and the Plasticity of Mind and A Neurocomputational Perspective have also been reprinted.
+Both Scientific Realism and the Plasticity of Mind and A Neurocomputational Perspective have been reprinted.

 Essays

 Professor Churchland has written a number of published articles, some of which have been translated into other languages, including several that have had a substantial impact in philosophy.
 Essays which have been reprinted include: